Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Methods

-The original motivation behind GP was to automatically produce computer programs that can perform useful tasks similar to human developed computer programs \cite{Koza1992GeneticProgramming}.
-However since its inception, GP has been applied to various tasks, including the traditional machine learning \cite{Luke2013Metaheuristics} and optimization \cite{opt4ml} tasks.
-In the context of learning dynamical system models or control laws for dynamical systems, GP is a preferred choice for two main reasons: First, the expression tree representation used by GP is human interpretable and clearly provides an edge over the blackbox models learnt by other computational approaches, such as artificial neural networks.
+The original motivation behind GP was to automatically produce computer programs, similar to a human strategy \cite{Koza1992GeneticProgramming}.
+However, since its inception, GP has been applied to various tasks, including the traditional machine learning \cite{Luke2013Metaheuristics} and optimization \cite{opt4ml} tasks.
+In the context of learning dynamical system models or control laws for dynamical systems, GP is a preferred choice for two main reasons: First, the expression tree representation used by GP is human interpretable and clearly provides an edge over the blackbox models learned by other computational approaches, such as artificial neural networks.
 Second, the GP solutions can be readily represented as mathematical equations and evaluated as control laws for dynamical systems.

-The application of GP to the general control problem of concern, described in \secref{sec:oc}, can be formulated as a learning and optimization task.
-That is, we would like to learn a control function to drive and keep a dynamical system, e.g. a harmonic oscillator, in a desired state.
-This requires minimizing a cost or objective function ($\vec{\Gamma}$), e.g. the difference between a given state in time and the desired state.
-For most practical purposes, $\vec{\Gamma}$ can be expected to have complex properties including non-linearity, multi-modality, multivariate and discontinuity.
-This poses a serious challenge to many traditional direct and gradient methods, making heuristic methods, such as the GP, suitable candidates to be applied to this task. \figref{fig:learning-loop} depicts how GP-based dynamic controller integrates within the general feedback control framework shown in \figref{fig:control-loop}.
+The application of GP to a general control problem (cf. \secref{sec:oc}), can be formulated as a learning and optimization task.
+That is, we would like to learn a control function to drive and keep a dynamical system in a desired state.
+This requires minimizing a cost function ($\vec{\Gamma}$), e.g., the difference between a given state in time and the desired state.
+For most practical purposes, $\vec{\Gamma}$ can be expected to have complex properties including non-linearity, multi-modality, multi-variability and discontinuity.
+This poses a serious challenge to many traditional direct and gradient methods.
+In turn, meta-heuristic methods, such as GP, are suitable candidates for this task. \figref{fig:learning-loop} depicts how GP-based dynamic controller is used within a feedback control loop, shown in \figref{fig:control-loop}.